rockthejvm/rockthejvm-site/src/content/articles/functional-collections-in-scala.md

 The implementation of 2 out of 3 methods is easy:

-- the set doesn't contain anything, so `contains(x) == false` for all x in A
+- The set doesn't contain anything, so `contains(x) == false` for all x in A
-- the set can't remove anything, so return the same set
+- The set can't remove anything, so return the same set

 We'll come back to the third method shortly.